How Important Is Product Content to Your eCommerce Business? Shocking Stats

-I’ll let you in on a fact; there are over ten million Facebook “apps” with 23% of Facebook users checking their account at least five times a day.
+There are over ten million Facebook apps with 23% of Facebook users checking their account at least five times a day.

-There is a dynamic change in the web with increasing digital technologies and customers are evolving with it.
+A dynamic change in the web has taken place, with increasing digital technologies and customers evolving with it.
 Social media platforms like Facebook, Twitter, LinkedIn, Pinterest and a host of many other have changed communication from what it used to be.

 When a brand has accurately studied their target market buyer personas and understand their needs and wants, it’s easy to make custom content for specific groups.

 The Importance of Product Description

 This is the information customers will make the most use of, with regard to your product.
-Simply putting it, your product description can either increase your online sales or make you lose them.
+Simply put, your product description can either increase your online sales or cause you to lose them.

-There is power in enticing and well-crafted product description; the kind that is unique and ultimately sells the product.
-Your ecommerce store removes the possibility of physically touching and feeling your products; hence customers will have to rely on your product description to be able to do that in their mind’s eye.
+Your eCommerce store removes the possibility of physically touching and feeling your products.
+Hence, customers will have to rely on your product description to be able to do that in their mind’s eye.

 An interesting product catalog, with unique product descriptions, high quality visuals, and an easily navigated interface enhances your customers’ browsing experience.

-The addition of visual digital assets like high-quality images, video presentations, tables, bold text, and bullet points will go a long way than an ordinary text will.
+The addition of visual digital assets like high-quality images, video presentations, and CAD drawings will go further than ordinary text will in boosting sales revenue.

-There is no product that an engaging description cannot be crafted for; even the seemingly “boring” ones.
+There is no product that an engaging description can’t be crafted for, even the seemingly “boring” ones.

-You can hire professional copywriters who can make interesting copies for your brand’s content marketing.

-There should be proper proof-reading and editing of your product description copy to make it professional and positively impress your customers.
+You can hire professional copywriters who can write interesting descriptions for your brand’s content marketing content.
+Ensure proper proof-reading and editing of your product description copy to make it professional and impressive to your customers.

 When your product descriptions can effectively take the place of sales assistants, you can say you have done your part as a brand.
-While oral presentation is to the offline store, written words are for the online store.
+What oral presentation is to the offline store, written words are for the online store.
 Use this to your advantage and make it count!

 Shocking Stats on Online Reviews

 A survey conducted by Dimensional Research revealed 90% of its 1,046 respondents claimed positive reviews influenced their buying decisions.

-This does not diminish the importance of negative reviews as it is a golden opportunity for firms to improve their operations and turn angry consumers into loyal customers.
+This doesn’t diminish the importance of negative reviews as they’re a golden opportunity for companies to improve operations and turn angry consumers into loyal customers.

-Online reviews generated because of your product content and their positive experience are great ways to develop online presence.
-Consumers will want to know your business provides positive experiences before they buy.
+Online reviews generated because of your product content and positive customer experiences are great ways to develop your online presence.
+Potential customers will want to know your business provides positive experiences before they buy.